rreddyvari/Stock-Market-Real-Time-Data-Pipeline-with-Apache-Kafka-and-Cassandra/readme.md

 4. Start the Python consumer script to consume and store data in CassandraDB.
 5. Use SQL queries to retrieve the data stored in CassandraDB.

-## Error Handling and Troubleshooting

-Here are some common errors and troubleshooting tips for this project:

-- Apache Kafka Connection Error: If you encounter an error while connecting to Apache Kafka, ensure that the EC2 instance is running and that the Apache Kafka service is up and running.
-Also, check the security group settings to ensure that the required ports are open.
-- Cassandra Connection Error: If you encounter an error while connecting to CassandraDB, ensure that the Cassandra service is running on the local server.
-Also, check the firewall settings to ensure that the required ports are open.
-- Data Retrieval Error: If you encounter an error while retrieving stock market data, ensure that the data retrieval script is running correctly.
-- Data Storage Error: If you encounter an error while storing the data in CassandraDB, ensure that the required tables have been created and that the data is being stored in the correct format.
-- Data Query Error: If you encounter an error while querying the data stored in CassandraDB, ensure that the SQL query is correct and that the required tables exist.

-For more information, refer to the log files or contact the author at contact.kishlayjeet@gmail.com.

 ## Future Enhancements